phanrahan/mantle/README.md

 and the Lattice ice40
 (and its open source [icestorm](http://www.clifford.at/icestorm/) toolchain).
 A Xilinx (spartan3, spartan6, zynq) backends will be released soon.
-An Alterna backend is in the works.
+An Altera backend is in the works.

 ## Documentation